The Rise & Fall: Content

-Initially conceived as a concept album about nostalgia for childhood, the concept was eventually dropped, though the original theme is still evident particularly in the title track and the album's major hit "Our House".
+Initially conceived as a concept album about nostalgia for childhood by secondary vocalist Chas Smash, the concept was eventually dropped, though the original theme is still evident particularly in the title track and the album's major hit "Our House".
 This theme was also mentioned recently when interviewed as part of T in the Park highlights, where their lead vocalist Suggs claimed that all the band members were told to write about their childhood memories for The Rise & Fall (although he did say that their keyboardist Mike Barson got the wrong idea, and went off and wrote about New Delhi).

 Although the band had previously been avowedly apolitical, the track "Blue Skinned Beast" was an overt satire on then-UK Prime Minister Margaret Thatcher and her handling of the Falklands War, paving the way for more political comment on subsequent Madness albums.

 The album cover photo was shot just west of Camden Town at the Primrose Hill viewpoint, looking southeast towards central London with the BT Tower on the horizon.
+In the cover photo, the band members are each dressed to represent one the songs on the album, with Barson notably putting on brownface to represent "New Delhi".

 Critical reception

-In a retrospective review for AllMusic, critic Stephen Thomas Erlewine gave the album four and a half out of five stars and wrote that "The Rise & Fall is recognizably Madness in sound and sensibility; faint echoes of their breakneck nutty beginnings can be heard on "Blue Skinned Beast" and "Mr. Speaker Gets the Word," the melodies are outgrowths of such early masterpieces as "My Girl," there’s a charming, open-hearted humo[u]r and carnival[-]esque swirl that ties everything together." also noting that "The rest of the record contains the same wit, effervescence, and joy, capturing what British pop life was all about in 1982, just as the Kinks Village Green Preservation Society did in 1968 or Blur's Parklife would do in 1994."
+In a retrospective review for AllMusic, critic Stephen Thomas Erlewine wrote that despite the evident influence of the Kinks and Ian Dury, "The Rise & Fall is recognizably Madness in sound and sensibility; faint echoes of their breakneck nutty beginnings can be heard on 'Blue Skinned Beast' and 'Mr. Speaker Gets the Word', the melodies are outgrowths of such early masterpieces as 'My Girl', there's a charming, open-hearted humor and carnivalesque swirl that ties everything together."
+He further noted that its songs possess a uniform "wit, effervescence, and joy, capturing what British pop life was all about in 1982, just as Village Green Preservation Society did in 1968 or Blur's Parklife would do in 1994."

-The album was also included in the book 1001 Albums You Must Hear Before You Die (2005).
+The album was included in the book 1001 Albums You Must Hear Before You Die (2005).

 In an interview with Popular 1 Magazine, guitarist Kavus Torabi of Cardiacs named The Rise & Fall as one of his favourite albums.